TheSnakeFang/TheSnakeFang/README.md

 You can check out my personal website, some side projects, and random one-off works here.
 For more, check out my portfolio and blog on my website (they haven't been updated in a few years though).

 🔭 **Currently working on**: MoonShot, a university research project focused on lunar exploration.
-Check out the [Iris Lunar Rover]((https://irislunarrover.space/)), launching in late 2023!
+Check out the [Iris Lunar Rover]((https://irislunarrover.space/)), launching on December 24th!

 📫 **Contact**: [Email](mailto:kevinfang@cmu.edu) | [Website](https://kevinfang.tech) | [Linkedin](https://www.linkedin.com/in/hirekevinfang/)